teisehakamura/AI_League_of_Legends/README.md

-# Incubit_Project-AI_League_Of_Legends-

-# Contents - Shooting "Auto Q skills" on the enemy on Image Recognition
+# Shoot "Auto Q skills" on the enemy on Image Recognition

 Based on the image recognition, the model that I create with 1,500 pictures is able to detect the enemy on League of Legends and makes ezreal shot "Q" to the enemy on the coordinate of x and y axis.